 by The Philippine Star

 MANILA, Philippines — Manila Electric Co.
-(Meralco) is looking at other options to conduct a competitive selection process (CSP) for the 1,200-megawatt (MW) greenfield capacity as face-to-face meetings are highly discouraged due to the enhanced community quarantine in Luzon.
+(Meralco) will launch its competitive selection process (CSP) for the 1,200-megawatt (MW) greenfield capacity next month.

 “We’re confident with the way the TOR was developed.
 It should attract a good number of qualified, serious bidders,” Meralco president and chief executive officer Ray Espinosa said.

 Last week, Energy Secretary Alfonso Cusi said there was already a meeting of the minds between the DOE and Meralco regarding the TOR of the 1,200-MW greenfield capacity CSP.

 Meralco regulatory affairs head Jose Ronald Valles said the power distributor has received the go ahead of the DOE to publish the TOR of its latest bidding process.

 “We received recently the letter of the [DOE] secretary confirming that they have granted our request for clearance to publish.
 The third party bids and awards committee of Meralco is currently going over the revised TOR and we wait for their advise as to when will this be published,” he said.